maciej-MKan/Pycamp-pyclicker/README.md

 # Pycamp-pyclicker
 Project from PyCamp module 4
+Mouse and kyboard recorder/player

 ## General info
-Program to record and replay keyboard and mouse events
+Program for automating activities performed with the use of a mouse and keyboard.
+It allows you to record a macro, edit it and play it back.

 ## Technologies
-The program was created in Python 3.8 with using pynput and json.
+The program was created in Python 3.8 using internal libraries such as json, tkinter and external pynput.

 ## Using